Sk3pper/test-driven-development-by-example/xUnit/ch23_exerciseB/README.md

 print(result.summary())
 ```

-Now we have
+We have the following output:
 ```bash
 8 run, 0 failed
 ```

-We can change the code that launch the test
+Now we can update the code that executes the test to utilize the `TestSuite`.

 ```python
 suite = TestSuite(TestCaseTest)
 result = TestResult()